Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-push-notifications.md

 # Feedback
 ___
 1. **This requires a HTTP host?** Yes, it requires a HTTP host, but it could be added in the current API.
 2. **To create an event listener in the front we use the same API?** Yes, we use the same API.
-3. **How we will propagate the information throughout the app?** Using the singleton pattern desing with a library to handle the state, such as Redux, redux-saga or redux-thunk.
+3. **How we will propagate the information throughout the app?** We will be using react context.
-4. **How it will be consumed in the components that require it?** Using the current state in the redux.
+4. **How it will be consumed in the components that require it?** Using the current state in the context.
-5. **How we will persist the information over the event?** Saving the information in redux state.
+5. **How we will persist the information over the event?** Saving the information in the context, and also in the REST API.
 6. **Why we need to use a login?** To have the concret user that is using the notification system.
 7. **Does this use a protocol to send information?** HTTP protocol.
 8. **How do we restore the connection of long polling?
-Do we send a token?** Yes, in case of combining long polling with SSE we will use a token.
+Do we send a token?** We can use a library, or create or own logic.
-9. **In which part of the information flow enter nginx?** Since we open the initial connection to the server.
-10. **Why doing requests would be something bad?** Because it affects the performance of the server, and the client.
+10. **Why doing requests would be something bad?** It is not bad to do requests, but if we saturate the server with a technique like short polling, it will be a problem.
-11. **Why web sockets are not scalables?** Because they need the connection open all the time, but is almost the same as SSE.
+11. **Why web sockets are not scalables?** Researching a little bit, they are very scalable if the server is properly configured.
+[Blog Post](http://goroutines.com/10m), [StackOverflow](https://stackoverflow.com/questions/47268038/websockets-and-scalability/47269221#47269221)